akoluaci/WhoIsOnMyLAN/README.md

 > cmake --build build

-after that,
+Congratulations, you now can execute the program.

+The code below executes the cli version:
+> .\build\bin\netls_cli.exe

+The code below executes the ui version:
-> .\build\bin\netls.exe
+> .\build\bin\netls_ui.exe

-The UI version of the program will be here soon.